 - pedagogical content knowledge: teachers’ knowledge of how to teach the particular subject / topic e.g. knowing the misconceptions that arise prior to teaching specific key knowledge.

 We measure this by the extent to which our aims, curriculum defined end points and strong outcomes are achieved as a result of our curriculum intent and implementation.
 The vast majority of our pupils will have sustained mastery of key knowledge identified and some children will have a greater depth of understanding.

 Leadership of the curriculum is distributed.
 Subject leaders are given the autonomy to lead on their specific subject curriculum within the shared vision and accountability framework of the school.

-Should further information about the Curriculum be required, please make contact with the school and ask for the Headteacher, Laurie Hill, or ask the Office so that paper copies of requested information can be supplied.
+Should further information about the Curriculum be required, please make contact with the school and ask for the Principal Charlotte York, or ask the Office so that paper copies of requested information can be supplied.